Gavin-M8/startup/notes.md

  ## Midterm Notes

-1. In the following code, what does the link element do?
+1. In the following code, what does the link element do?<br>
       Answer:
       The <link> element connects an external resource to the HTML document — most commonly a CSS stylesheet.

       Useful notes:

+       - Must be placed inside the <head> element.

+       - The rel attribute defines the relationship (e.g., "stylesheet", "icon").

+       - Can also be used for things like preloading resources or linking favicons.

       Typical usage:

+      ``` html
       <link rel="stylesheet" href="styles.css">

-      Must be placed inside the <head> element.

-      The rel attribute defines the relationship (e.g., "stylesheet", "icon").

-      Can also be used for things like preloading resources or linking favicons.
+      ```

-2. In the following code, what does a div tag do?
+2. In the following code, what does a div tag do?<br>
       Answer:
       The <div> tag is a block-level container used to group other HTML elements together for layout or styling purposes.

       Useful notes:

-      It doesn’t add any visual styling by itself — it’s mainly for organization and structure.
+       - It doesn’t add any visual styling by itself — it’s mainly for organization and structure.

-      Commonly used with classes or IDs for CSS or JavaScript targeting.
+       - Commonly used with classes or IDs for CSS or JavaScript targeting.

+       - Block-level means it takes up the full width of its parent and starts on a new line.

+       - <div> is often used as a layout container for sections, grids, or wrappers.

       Example: